javiermatos/logstash-output-sentry/README.md

 }
 ```

-* Note that all your fields (incluing the Logstash field "message") will be in the "extra" field in Sentry.
-But be careful : by default , the host is set to "app.getsentry.com".
-If you have installed Sentry on your own machine, please change the host (change "localhost:9000" with the correct value according your configuration):
+* Note that all your fields (incluing the Logstash field `message`) will be in the `extra` field in Sentry.
+But be careful: by default, the `host` is set to `"app.getsentry.com"`.
+If you have installed Sentry on your own machine, please change the `host` (change "localhost:9000" with the correct value according your configuration):
 ```ruby
 output {
   sentry {